-BUILDING SECURITY
+SECURITY

 Maintaining building security is of the highest priority.
-Students must enter district buildings through the Main Doors only.
-The main doors will be unlocked at 8:30 a.m. for students to enter.
-All other doors will remain locked.
-Video surveillance and/or teacher monitors cover the Main Doors.
+Students must enter district buildings through the main doors only.
+The main doors will be unlocked at 8:10 A.M. for students to enter.
+Students entering for the breakfast program can arrange with the teachers assigned to the front entrance.
+All others doors will remain locked.
+Video surveillance and/or teacher monitors observe the main doors to each building.
 Metal detectors will be used at random or when reasonable suspicion exists for such a search.